Are Women More Likely to Develop Dementia? It’s Time We Look Closer

 Think about the women in your life your mother, your grandmother, maybe even your favourite aunt.
 They’re the ones who always seem to know what everyone likes for dinner, who needs a reminder about an upcoming birthday, or where the family’s old documents are tucked away.
 In many Indian households, it’s the women who keep things running, not just practically, but emotionally too.

 So, when they start forgetting small things like where they kept the electricity bill, or they lose track of what they were saying mid-sentence, it’s easy to shrug it off.
 “It’s just age,” we tell ourselves.
 But that’s not always the case.
-Sometimes, these lapses are among the earliest signs of dementia.
-And here’s the hard truth: women are more at risk.
+Sometimes, these lapses are among the

 A 2023 report from the Alzheimer’s and Related Disorders Society of India (ARDSI) found that nearly 8.8 million elderly individuals in India are affected by dementia.
 Out of these, women account for a significantly higher percentage: about 9 percent of women over 60 show signs of dementia, compared to 5.8 percent of men.
 That’s a considerable gap.
 It raises a big question: What’s behind this gender difference?